Marina Di Guardo

 Marina Di Guardo (born 29 October 1961 in Novara) is an Italian writer.

 Biography

 Marina was born in Novara in a family from Sicily.
 She worked as deputy director of the Blumarine showroom.
 Since 2019, she has been a columnist on the "Mattino Cinque" television program, on Canale 5.

 She is the mother of Chiara Ferragni, Valentina Ferragni, and Francesca Ferragni.

 Her novel La memoria dei corpi (Mondadori) is translated in several Countries.

-Her latest novel, Dress code rosso sangue, published by Mondadori in October 2021, is set in the Milan fashion world.
+Her novel Dress code rosso sangue, published by Mondadori in October 2021, is about a girl working in Milan, the capital of fashion, navigating the aftermath after her boss is murdered.